Skip to Main Content

 • 1

-In a large pot, combine the water, kosher salt, granulated sugar, brown sugar, curing salt, pickling spice, mustard seeds, and garlic.
+In a large pot, combine the water, kosher salt, granulated sugar, brown sugar, Prague Powder #1, pickling spice, mustard seeds, and garlic.
 Bring to a simmer over medium-high heat, stirring occasionally, until the salt and sugar have dissolved.
 Pour the brine into a large roasting pan and let cool, then refrigerate until chilled.

 • 2